 Virtual reality (VR) technology has made significant progress in recent years, gaining popularity among many fields such as education, gaming, and healthcare~\cite{van2010survey}.
 It can create realistic virtual scenes, providing an immersive environment through multimodal feedback for users.
 However, when users are exposed to VR applications, they may experience cybersickness (CS), which is a common side effect of VR and an unavoidable problem.
 CS symptoms include headache, eyestrain, stomach awareness, and disorientation~\cite{laviola2000discussion}, and these symptoms can last up to five hours after VR immersion~\cite{regan1994some}.
 Studies report that more than 60 \% of VR users experience CS, making it a primary impediment to the expansion of the VR market~\cite{lawson2014motion}.
 To alleviate the influence of CS on VR users, it is vital to develop some strategies to predict it.
 Predicting the early onset of CS can help us understand the possible causes and potential risk factors so that we can take corresponding strategies for the prevention of severe CS symptoms.

 Previous studies have investigated CS prediction utilizing data from integrated sensors in head-mounted displays (HMDs)~\cite{kim2017deep,arcioni2019postural,islam2021cybersickness,chang2021predicting}.
-These sensors can capture stereoscopic videos/images and kinematic data, which are then used as input for machine learning algorithms to predict the severity of CS.
-Kinematic data include displacement and orientation of body segments, joint angles, and spatiotemporal gait parameters, such as head movement, eye movements, and operations~\cite{lencioni2019human}.
+These sensors can acquire stereoscopic videos/images and kinematic data, which are then used as input for machine learning algorithms to predict the severity of CS.
+Kinematic data include head movement, eye movements, and operations~\cite{lencioni2019human}, which have been commonly used as objective cybersickness indicators and have been utilized for predictions~\cite{chang2021predicting,feigl2019sick}.
 However, kinematic data from different users may demonstrate similar patterns and trajectories in the same VR environment~\cite{wang2021development}, making it challenging to provide deeper insights into individual differences.
 Similar to kinematic data, stereoscopic videos/images also struggle to accurately reflect individual differences.
 This is because even with the same visual content, people can have varying interpretations.